 If Yi Jin Jing is practiced as Tai Chi form then the muscles and tendons will not transform.
 You have to use power and strength to change your muscle and tendon.
 It's impossible to be relaxed and change your muscles and tendons.
 Better you go to sleep.
 This is very relaxing!

-My Yi Jin Jing course starts on 31st March, click HERE for more details.
+My Yi Jin Jing online program is available to stream, click HERE for more details.